alpsteam/autonomous-labs/lab-3/lab-3.md

 # Learning path

 There are six lessons available to turn you into an APEX champion.
+We recommend doing the lab guides in this order.

 ### Prerequisites

-The only prerequisite is completing the `Getting started with Autonomous DB` lab.
+The only prerequisite is completing the `Provision your first Autonomous DB` lab.
 These lab guides assume you have access to an Autonomous Transaction Processing DB (ATP) instance.

 ## Lab 1 Spreadsheets

-While all of this sounds daunting you will be amazed at how quickly you went from a spreadsheet to a fully featured, responsive Web app.
+You will be amazed at how quickly you went from a spreadsheet to a fully featured, responsive Web app.

 - Duration: 1 hour
 - Intended Audience: Novice / No experience